Nov 14, 2024

 Data as a key indicator

 We believe the most reliable indicator of an ecolabel’s worth is its emphasis on data.
-If a product is truly managing its environmental and social impacts, the certification should be backed by solid data.
+If a producer is truly managing its environmental and social impacts, the certification should be backed by solid data.
 The expectation is that if a supplier provided this data to obtain the ecolabel, they should also be able to share it with their customers.
 If they can’t, it could be worth questioning the ecolabel’s credibility.

 Case study: We once worked with a client holding a reputable ecolabel that claimed comprehensive energy use monitoring.
 However, when asked for primary energy data that would have verified this, the client struggled to get hold of any and three months later was still unable to provide any numbers.
 This experience left us questioning the stringency of that ecolabel.